What Is the Purpose of Career Counseling

 Skill Inventories and Transfer Mapping

 Many professionals underestimate how transferable their skills are across industries and geographies.
-Transfer mapping converts existing competencies into language and examples that show relevance for new roles or locations.
+Transfer-mapping converts existing competencies into language and examples that show relevance for new roles or locations.

-Market Intelligence and Labor-Market Signals
+Market Intelligence and Labour-Market Signals

 Practical Artifacts

-Networking and Informational Interview Frameworks
+Networking and Informational-Interview Frameworks

 Structured outreach scripts and conversation frameworks make networking less awkward and more strategic.
 The goal is to convert exploratory conversations into real informational intelligence and potential referrals.